 DailyHealthPost also promotes quackery products such as detoxing foot pads that they allege draw toxins from the body.
 However, the medical community reports there isn’t evidence to support this.
-Further, they also make false claims about refined sugar being a cause for cancer, which is not supported through direct evidence.
-Excessive sugar intake may lead to obesity, which is a risk factor for cancer, but the cancer is not a direct result of sugar.
-Finally, they also report conspiracy theories such as this: 50 Holistic Doctors Have Mysteriously Died In The Last Year But What’s Being Done About it?.
-This has been debunked as well: Have Sixty Holistic Doctors Died Suspicious Deaths In the Past Year? – FALSE.
+Further, they also make false claims about refined sugar being a cause of cancer, which is not supported through direct evidence.
+Excessive sugar intake may lead to obesity, which is a risk factor for cancer, but cancer is not a direct result of sugar.
+Finally, they also report conspiracy theories such as this: 50 Holistic Doctors Have Mysteriously Died In The Last Year But What’s Being Done About it?
 In general, they do not hold a particular political bias.

-Overall, we rate DailyHealthPost a strong conspiracy source and quackery level pseudoscience website.
-The information contained on this website is often not factual and in some cases dangerous if a person chooses to use their alternative cures instead of traditional science based medicine.
-(D. Van Zandt 9/23/2019)
+Overall, we rate DailyHealthPost as a strong conspiracy source and quackery-level pseudoscience website.
+The information contained on this website is often not factual and, in some cases, dangerous if a person chooses to use their alternative cures instead of traditional science-based medicine.
+(D. Van Zandt 9/23/2019) Updated (11/27/2023)

 Last Updated on November 27, 2023 by Media Bias Fact Check